Oliver Ormsby

-Oliver Ormsby (February 25, 1767 – July 26, 1832) was a businessman in Pittsburgh, Pennsylvania.
-He was a wealthy and influential leader in the city, and the borough of Mount Oliver, Pennsylvania, is named for his son.
+Oliver Ormsby (February 25, 1767 – July 26, 1832) was a merchant in Pittsburgh, Pennsylvania.
+He was a wealthy and influential leader in the city, and the borough of Mount Oliver, Pennsylvania, is named in his honor.

 Career

 After his father died in 1805, Oliver continued his father's trading business in north-western Pennsylvania, and expanded it to new locations at Erie, Pennsylvania, and Niagara, New York.
 During the War of 1812, Ormsby was the acting naval agent in Pittsburgh and worked with Oliver Hazard Perry to successfully outfit the Lake Erie Fleet.
 In 1820, he was also a commissioned merchant, a director of the Pittsburgh branch of the U. S. Bank, owner of a flour mill in Cincinnati, Ohio, a cotton factory and rope walk in Chillicothe, Ohio, a grist, sandmill, forge, and iron furnace in Beaver Falls, Pennsylvania.
 His steam powered flour mill in Cincinnati burned down in 1823.
 He was on the board of managers at Monongahela Bridge Company and was occasionally a member of the Pittsburgh town council.